alanjameschapman/whiteboard/README.md

 - [iloveewp](https://www.ilovewp.com/resources/education/wordpress-for-schools/most-used-google-fonts-on-school-websites/) as inspiration for commonly-used fonts in educational websites.
 - [fontjoy](https://fontjoy.com/) for pairing fonts.
 - [favicon.io](https://favicon.io/favicon-generator/) was used to generate the favicon.

+# Acknowledgements

+- My mentor, [David Bowers](https://github.com/dnlbowers), for his guidance and support.
+- Code Institute Slack community for their support.
+- My wife and kids for their patience and understanding.